Reviewing HL Acquisitions (NASDAQ:LPRO) and PROVIDENT FINL/S (NASDAQ:FPLPY)

 |2.50

-HL Acquisitions currently has a consensus target price of $22.00, suggesting a potential upside of 0.64%.
-Given HL Acquisitions’ stronger consensus rating and higher possible upside, equities research analysts plainly believe HL Acquisitions is more favorable than PROVIDENT FINL/S.
+HL Acquisitions currently has a consensus price target of $22.00, suggesting a potential upside of 2.33%.
+Given HL Acquisitions’ stronger consensus rating and higher possible upside, research analysts clearly believe HL Acquisitions is more favorable than PROVIDENT FINL/S.

 About HL Acquisitions